CalebeGeazi/Pilot/README.md

 `$ sudo apt install nodejs`

+3. Install packages

+`npm install`

-3. Start server
+4. Start server

 `npm start`

-4. Open the pilot.html static on Chrome
+5. Open the pilot.html static on Chrome

-5. Win
+6. Win

 ## Note:
 All data will be saved to db.json